Sabbyosachy/Gymwebsite/README.md

 •	This project Use To Make React, React Router, React Bootstrap, React Rating.

+•	Gym-related website users can order for any kind of service and that goes to another page where the details are shown.

+•	If a user wants to order any product he/she has to log in and take personal details.

+•	Users can login/register or logout

 •	Here use caurosel login/create account and logout option.

 •	There are login,logout and create option are available.